-Post #4 in the series Tips for Quitting: Be a Better Quitter in 7 Easy Steps.
+This is tpost #4 in the series 7 Easy Steps to be a Better Quitter.
 This series provides journal prompts and writing topics to enable big changes.
 I used this process to quit smoking, change jobs, start running, and eliminate debt.
 It works!
-Start with the first post in the series here.

 In the previous post, we made a list of our payoffs.
 Today we’re going to talk about substitute behaviors that recreate the same feelings as those payoffs.